The mystery of Maldives’ dying mangroves and India’s role in the quest to save them

-Some three years ago, during one of his daily visits to the mangroves of Neykurendhoo island in northern Maldives, 45-year-old Ibrahim Marif began noticing something strange — the swamps were dying.
-Concerned about the degradation happening before him, Marif rushed to tell the island’s council members, a local government body that oversees everyday affairs.
+Some three years ago, during one of his daily visits into the mangroves of Neykurendhoo island in northern Maldives, 45-year-old Ibrahim Marif began noticing something strange — the mangroves were dying.
+Concerned about the degradation happening in front of him, Marif rushed to tell the island’s council members, a local government body that oversees everyday affairs.

-That was when the Maldives asked the Indian High Commission for assistance in connecting with Bijoy Nandan, professor at Kerala’s Cochin University of Science & Technology (Cusat), who is particularly known for his research on Indian mangroves.
-What the Maldives has been witnessing is not unusual, Prof Nandan told indianexpress.com, although it is a new phenomenon for the country.
-Similar cases of mangrove degradation have been recorded in several other parts of the world, for instance, in Australia, Vietnam and India.
+That was when the Maldives asked the Indian High Commission for assistance in connecting with Bijoy Nandan, professor at Kerala’s Cochin University of Science & Technology (CUSAT), who is particularly known for his research on Indian mangroves.
+What the Maldives has been witnessing is not unusual, Prof. Nandan told indianexpress.com, although it is a new phenomenon for the country.
+Similar cases of mangrove degradation have been recorded in several other parts of the world, for instance, in Australia, Vietnam and India, where mangroves can be found.

-In the middle of the pandemic, with travel routes closed to the Maldives, Prof Nandan’s team was tasked with investigating the preliminary causes of the phenomenon.
-The Maldives Ministry of Environment and the EPA stepped in to assist by collecting plant, water and soil samples from the impacted islands and sending them to Cusat so scientists could investigate the potential environmental as well as pathological aspects of the mangrove die-off.
-“The preliminary investigation of the water, soil and plant samples received by Cusat revealed a certain level of infectivity, which needed further examination,” Prof Nandan said.
+In the middle of the pandemic, with travel routes closed to the Maldives, Prof. Nandan’s team was tasked with investigating the preliminary causes of the phenomenon.
+The Maldives Ministry of Environment and the EPA stepped in to assist by collecting plant, water and soil samples from the impacted islands and sending them to CUSAT so that scientists could investigate the potential environmental as well as pathological aspects of the mangrove die-off.
+“The preliminary investigation of the water, soil and plant samples received by CUSAT revealed that a certain level of infectivity exists, which needed further examination,” Prof. Nandan said.

 Found in several parts of tropical Asia, as well as in Australia, the Bruguiera cylindrica can grow up to 20 metres in height and has a greyish bark.
 While the ecological importance of mangroves has been well-documented, in the Maldives, the Bruguiera cylindrica has historically been an important plant, in part because it is a source of food in the country.
 Its propagules, a vegetative structure that detaches from the plant to give rise to a new plant, can be cooked and eaten in various ways.

-“During the Second World War, when there was a shortage of food, the Bruguiera cylindrica, locally known as kan’doo, was distributed to other islands where mangroves are not found, from islands that had the species,” said Aishath Farhath Ali, Assistant Director, EPA.
+“During the Second World War, when there was a shortage of food, the Bruguiera cylindrica, locally known as kan’doo, was distributed to other islands where mangroves are not found, from islands that had the species,” said Aishath Farhath Ali, assistant director at the EPA.
 In Kelaa, one of the inhabited islands in northern Maldives severely affected by this ecological deterioration, kan’doo has particularly been a necessary food source.

 Growing up in Neykurendhoo, Marif remembers his family struggling to afford rice and wheat flour.
 “We used to eat kan’doo twice a day.
-Today, I don’t see as many mangroves and so I am afraid because I have experienced not having food to eat,” he said.
-Growing up, Marif’s mother would boil the kan’doo, mix it with coconut and feed it to the family.
+Today, I don’t see as many mangroves and so I am afraid because I have experienced what it means to not have food to eat,” he said.
+During his childhood, Marif’s mother would boil the kan’doo, mix it with coconut and feed it to the family.
 “It used to fill our stomachs.”
 For many families, the kan’doo served as a substitute for rice.

-Fear of the possibility of having to witness days without food once again, this time without the kan’doo to provide sustenance, is what drives Marif to generate awareness on the importance of protecting the species at the local level, he added.
+The fear of the possibility of having to witness days without food once again, this time without the kan’doo to provide sustenance, is what drives Marif to push for awareness on the importance of protecting the species at the local level, he explained.

 Making meals out of kan’doo is an art, one that the people of the northern Maldivian islands have perfected.
 The tough and bitter flesh of the raw kan’doo means that it can only be consumed after a long process of preparation.
 The kan’doo is peeled and boiled continuously until it softens and the bitterness is reduced.
 It is then washed and sun-dried, a preservation process that allows it to be stored for close to a year.

+In the Maldives, the uses of these mangroves have not been limited to ecological and dietary spheres.
 Before fibre boats came into existence, the sturdy wood of the Bruguiera cylindrica was used to build boats in the northern islands.
 “Kelaa and Neykurendhoo would export this wood to other islands.
-People from other islands would come looking for this wood for boat making,” said Ali.
+People from other islands would come looking for this wood for boat building,” said Ali.

-Some 20 years ago, island residents stopped cutting these trees.
+But approximately 20 years ago, island residents stopped cutting down these trees.
 “The trees were not legally protected at that time but they were considered environmentally sensitive areas.
-So the practice of cutting down trees was discouraged and they automatically stopped doing so because they considered it a sensitive heritage,” said Ali.
+So the practice of cutting down trees was discouraged and people automatically stopped doing so because they considered it a sensitive heritage,” said Ali.

-These cultural reasons and the sentimental attachment that people have for the kan’doo prompted the Maldives government to urgently search for solutions to prevent the devastation of the mangroves.
+It is these cultural reasons and the sentimental attachment that people have for the kan’doo that prompted the Maldives government to urgently search for solutions to prevent the devastation of these mangroves, even though the Bruguiera cylindrica is not an endangered species.

 “Mangroves will survive in extreme environmental conditions.
-The salinity is high, the soil is a combination of muddy and sandy.
+The salinity will be high, the soil is a combination of muddy and sandy.
 The oxygen level will be really low — usually zero.
-So something extraordinary may have happened,” said Dr Sreelekshmi.
-The Cusat team is in its second stage of investigations which they hope to complete in the next few weeks.
+So something extraordinary may have happened in the Maldives,” said Dr. Sreelekshmi.
+The CUSAT team is in its second stage of investigations which they hope to complete in the next few weeks.

-While a detailed report that will identify the specific causes is still being drawn up, several factors could have contributed to the die-off, Dr Nandan pointed out.
+While a detailed report that will identify the specific causes is still being drawn up, several factors could have contributed to the die-off, Dr. Nandan explained.
 “Rise in sea level, climate change, modified beach profiles, could be some reasons.
 Wetland modifications have also happened rampantly in many islands.”
 The team is also looking into the presence of any pests or pathogens by studying genetic material recovered directly from the collected samples.

 “There is lack of research to back up the claim that climate change is impacting the wetlands in the Maldives but we see more anthropological impacts due to bad land use planning, dumping of waste and blockage of water flow, which affects the wetland and mangrove ecosystem,” said Ali.

-Beyond its cultural value, mangroves also serve as the first line of defence in cases of floods wherever they are found.
+Beyond its cultural value in the Maldives, these plants also serve as the first line of defence in cases of floods wherever they are found.
 Mangrove forests act as a buffer between the land and the sea, and help protect coastal communities from storms, wind & erosion.

-According to data from Nasa, more than 80 per cent of the islands in the Maldives stand less than a metre above sea level, making it the country with the lowest terrain in the world, particularly vulnerable to sea-level rise, where the survival of its wetland and mangrove ecosystems is critical.
+More than 80 percent of the islands in the Maldives stand less than 1 meter above sea level, making it a country with one of the lowest terrains in the world, particularly vulnerable to sea level rise, according to data by NASA.
+This means that the health of its wetland and mangrove ecosystems are particularly important to the country.

 “We had some 80 million hectares of mangroves globally in the 1970s, which has shrunk to 15 million hectares today.
-In India, 20 to 25% of mangroves have shrunk,” said Dr Nandan.
+In India, 20 to 25% of mangroves have shrunk,” said Dr. Nandan.
 Bordering the Maldives, India’s Minicoy Islands entirely lost its mangrove ecosystem two decades ago.
 “We have not searched for the problem in India.
-So the seriousness with which the mangroves have been looked into by the Maldives is exemplary,” he added.
+So the seriousness with which the mangroves have been looked into by the Maldives is exemplary.”
 In the quest to save the mangroves of the Maldives, there may be lessons for India as well.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines